oopshell/Pixel-Blocks-Mixing-For-Image-Privacy-Preservation/README.md

           publisher={Elsevier}
         }

-If you have any questions please feel free to contact us at yuexin.xiang@cug.edu.cn.
+If you have any questions please feel free to contact us at Yuexin.Xiang@monash.edu.